top of page

 4. I will be examining the feet

-5. I will start massage, before using the different reflexes and pressure on different areas.
+5. I will start the massage, before using the different reflexes and pressure on different areas.

-6. It is usual some tenderness in areas, and this is body's way of drawing attention to the areas of congestion or imbalance.
-The discomfort is mild and will past.
+6. It is usual to have some tenderness in areas, and this is the body's way of drawing attention to the areas of congestion or imbalance.
+The discomfort is mild and will pass.

 After treatment